finos/code-scanning/README.md

 ## Gradle
 The Gradle build uses the [Dependency Check plugin](https://jeremylong.github.io/DependencyCheck/dependency-check-gradle/index.html).

-The `build.gradle` file defines a dependency on `struts2` version 2.3.8, which contains the CVE that led to the [equifax hack](https://nvd.nist.gov/vuln/detail/cve-2017-5638).
+The `build.gradle` file defines a (commented) dependency on `struts2` version 2.3.8, which contains the CVE that led to the [equifax hack](https://nvd.nist.gov/vuln/detail/cve-2017-5638).
+By uncommenting it, the build is expected to fail.

 Check `gradle/build.gradle` and `.github/workflows/gradle.yml` for more info.

 ## Maven
 The maven project uses the [OWASP `dependency-check-maven`](https://jeremylong.github.io/DependencyCheck/dependency-check-maven/) plugin to scan runtime dependencies for known vulnerabilities.

-The `pom.xml` file defines a dependency on `struts2` version 2.3.8, which contains the CVE that led to the [equifax hack](https://nvd.nist.gov/vuln/detail/cve-2017-5638).
+The `pom.xml` file defines a (commented) dependency on `struts2` version 2.3.8, which contains the CVE that led to the [equifax hack](https://nvd.nist.gov/vuln/detail/cve-2017-5638).
+By uncommenting it, the build is expected to fail.

 Check `maven/pom.xml` and `.github/workflows/maven.yml` for more info.